manursutil/sorting-algorithm-visualizer/README.md

 ./main
 ```

-Then select which sorting algorithm to visualize:
+Menu options:
-- `[1]` Bubble sort
+- `[1]` Bubble sort — run and show sorted array + time
-- `[2]` Insertion sort
+- `[2]` Insertion sort — run and show sorted array + time
-- `[3]` Merge sort
+- `[3]` Merge sort — run and show sorted array + time
-- `[4]` Quick sort
+- `[4]` Quick sort — run and show sorted array + time
-- `[5]` Compare all algorithms and display their execution times
+- `[5]` Compare all algorithms and display their execution times with verification

-Enter the array size when prompted.
-The program will generate a random array, sort it, and display:
+When prompted, enter the array size (positive integer).
+The program generates a random array of integers in range [1, 100].

+Behavior notes:
-- The initial array
+- For readability, the program only prints the initial array when the length is <= 50.
-- The sorted array (for single algorithm selections)
+- Single-algorithm choices print the sorted array (from a copy used for timing) and the measured time in milliseconds.
+- Choice `5` (compare mode) runs each algorithm on a copy of the same input, times it using the `time_sort` helper (which measures only the sort call), and prints each algorithm's time followed by `(OK)` or `(FAILED)` depending on whether the result is sorted.
-- Execution time in milliseconds
+- Timing precision: times are printed in milliseconds with three decimal places.

-## Example
+## Example (compare mode)

+User selects option 5 and array length 100:

 ```
 ========== Sorting algorithm visualizer ==========